dfm/rtds-action/README.md

 that's probably what you should be doing anyways!) in a directory called `docs/tutorials`.

-First, you'll need to add the ReadTheDocs webhook URL and token that you recorded above as "secrets" for your GitHub project by going to the URL `https://github.com/USERNAME/REPONAME/settings/secrets`.
+First, you'll need to add the Read the Docs webhook URL and token that you recorded above as "secrets" for your GitHub project by going to the URL `https://github.com/USERNAME/REPONAME/settings/secrets`.
 I'll call them `RTDS_WEBHOOK_URL` (include the `https`!) and `RTDS_WEBHOOK_TOKEN` respectively.